-Complainant : The individual who experienced behaviors or conduct alleged to be in violation of this Policy, irrespective of whether that individual initiated any formal University process, or has otherwise chosen to participate in such a process.
-The determination as to whether to proceed with an investigation is made by the University's Director of Affirmative Action and Equal Opportunity, as detailed in this Policy and accompanying procedures.
+Complainant : The individual who experienced behavior or conduct alleged to be in violation of this Policy, irrespective of whether that individual initiated any Equal Opportunity resolution process or has otherwise chosen to participate in such a process.
 Discrimination : Adverse treatment based on an individual's membership in a legally protected category that is sufficiently serious to unreasonably interfere with or limit an individual's opportunity to participate in or benefit from a University program or activity, or that otherwise adversely affects a term or condition of the individual's employment or education.
 There are two types of discrimination: Disparate treatment refers to intentional differential treatment of an individual or group protected by federal and/or state law.
 Disparate impact refers to policies, practices, rules, or other systems that appear to be neutral, but result in a disproportionate negative impact on protected groups, if the policies or practices at issue are not related to bona fide qualifications to a position of employment or to participation in an academic program.
 Harassment : A form of discrimination that encompasses an incident or incidents of verbal, written, visual, or physical communications and/or conduct based on or motivated by an individual's membership in a legally protected category.
 Harassment may include the use of epithets, stereotypes, slurs, comments, insults, derogatory remarks, gestures, threats, graffiti, display or circulation of written or visual material, taunts, and negative references related to any of these protected categories.
 There are two types of Harassment:

-- Hostile Environment: A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University's educational or employment programs and/or activities.
-Conduct must be deemed severe, persistent, or pervasive from both a subjective and objective perspective.
-In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to: - The frequency, nature and severity of the conduct; - Whether the conduct was physically threatening; - The effect of the conduct on the Complainant's mental or emotional state; - Whether the conduct was directed at more than one person; - o Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and - Whether the conduct implicates concerns related to academic freedom or protected speech.
+- Hostile Environment: A hostile environment exists when, evaluated from both a subjective and objective perspective, the conduct is sufficiently severe, persistent, or pervasive1 that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University's educational or employment programs and/or activities2.
+In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to: - The frequency, nature and severity of the conduct; - The parties' ages, roles within the University's education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the conduct; - The location of the conduct and the context in which the conduct occurred; - Other sex-based harassment in the University's education program or activity; or - The effect of the conduct on the Complainant's mental or emotional state; - Whether the conduct was directed at more than one person; - Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and - Whether the conduct implicates concerns related to academic freedom or protected speech. - Quid Pro Quo: a Latin phrase meaning "This for That", where submission to or rejection of unwelcome treatment based on a protected category is made, either explicitly or implicitly, a term or condition of their employment, academic standing, or participation in any University programs or activities, or is used as the basis for University decisions affecting the individual. - Legally Protected Category: Identities or characteristics on the basis of which discrimination and harassment are prohibited by state and/or federal law, as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies. - Preponderance of the Evidence: The evidentiary standard used by the University to determine whether or not a Respondent is responsible for an alleged violation of this Policy.
+A preponderance of the evidence is found when the alleged actions are more likely to have occurred than not.